maninhat/search-sphinxsearchbundle/README.markdown

 ```
 At least one index must be defined, and you may define as many as you like.

-In the above sample configuration, `Categories` is used as a label for the index named `%sphinxsearch_index_categories%` (as defined in your `sphinx.conf`).
+In the above sample configuration, `allSite` is used as a label for the index named `%sphinxsearch_index_pages%` and  `%sphinxsearch_index_books%` (as defined in your `sphinx.conf`).
 This allows you to avoid having to hard code raw index names inside of your code.
 You can also optionally define field weights to be applied when searching.
-In the case of the `Items` index, `Description` has a low weight, while `SKU` is weighted significantly higher.

 ### EXAMPLE